nuxt/awesome/README.md

 - [Google - Rendering on the Web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web)

 ### Showcase
+- [snakit.in](https://www.snakit.in) - A static Nuxt.js site for an Indian snacks company.
+- [pmplgroup.com](https://www.pmplgroup.com/) - A completely static Nuxt.js website using Bulma.
 - [readable.report](https://readable.report/) - View all of your stats from all of your apps with a single easy-to-read report.
 - [homefinder.com](https://homefinder.com) - Nation-wide real estate portal in the US.
 Find or sell your home on HomeFinder!
 - [www.gamevix.com](https://www.gamevix.com/) - GameVix: Swap Video Game Discs - Spend much LESS 💰, play much MOAR 🎮!
 (Nuxt.js + Vuetify.js).